What happens when our social graph becomes too dense

 What constitutes Knowledge?

-When I was in school, teachers told me that “Life” is that which “is born, grows, replicates, and dies”.
-Simplistic, but I even remember the tone and “song” with which we were supposed to repeat it.
-And it stuck with me.
+When I was in school, nature teacher told me that “Life” is that which “is born, grows, replicates, and dies”.
+Simplistic, and it stuck with me.

 Densification of our social graph